Academics

 Clinical Evaluation

-Student grades are comprised of faculty (not resident) evaluations in the outpatient, inpatient and Mother Baby Unit settings.
-Attending’s evaluate the student in several areas, including medical knowledge; proficiency in the history and physical exam; history gathering; communication of clinical data; interpersonal communication skills; practice based learning and improvement; inter-professional collaboration; teamwork; health promotion and prevention and professionalism.
-Other components of the grade are composed of the Shelf Exam, and overall professionalism demonstrated during the clerkship.
+Student grades are comprised of faculty (not resident) evaluations in the outpatient, inpatient and nursery settings.
+Attending’s evaluate the student in several areas, including medical knowledge; proficiency in the history and physical exam; history gathering; communication of clinical data; interpersonal communication skills; practice-based learning and improvement; inter-professional collaboration; teamwork; health promotion and prevention and professionalism.
+Other components of the grade are composed of the Shelf Exam, overall professionalism demonstrated during the clerkship, and a graded note assignment..

 Objectives

-• To learn to perform a pediatric-specific history and physical in both inpatient and outpatient settings for all ages: newborn, toddler, school-age and adolescent.
+• To perform a pediatric-specific history and physical in both inpatient and outpatient settings for all ages: newborn, toddler, school-age and adolescent.

-• To learn child growth and development from birth through adolescence.
+• To apply knowledge about growth and development to the care plan for children from birth through adolescence.

 Obstetrics and Gynecology (5 weeks)